pwende/Students-Supporting-Critical-Care/README.md

-# Students-Supporting-Critical-Care in the COVID-19 pandemic
+# Students Supporting Critical Care in the COVID-19 pandemic

 Here, we, the Institute for Intensive Care Medicine, University Hospital Zürich, provide access to our continuously developing